September to November

 Spring in Queenstown is a time for fun and discovery.
 The green valleys burst with fresh spring buds and green pastures yet are surrounded by snow-capped peaks, heralding the arrival of spring.
-Spring is a unique season when you can literally do everything Queenstown has on offer.
+Spring is a unique season when you can do everything Queenstown offers.

 With the ski fields open until early October, but the basin green with fresh growth, you can ski in the morning and either golf, mountain bike or hike in the afternoons.
 The renowned hiking trails are open, so whether you’re enjoying spring skiing, cycling, hiking or golfing you can pack a lot of adventure into one day.